luke0201/mote-communication/README.md

 This is a project from team 4.

-- client.py runs over Python 3.6, whereas server.py runs over Python 2.7.
-This is due to the coapthon package.
+- The server is built with Python3.
 - cred directory contains the resource to be uploaded on the mote.